-Treatment Under Employment Taxes Activity or Person Income Tax Withholding Social Security and Medicare Taxes Federal Unemployment Tax (FUTA) a.
+Treatment Under Employment Taxes Activity or Person Income Tax Withholding Social Security and Medicare Taxes Federal Unemployment Ta (FUTA) a.
 Catching salmon or halibut.
-Withhold unless c. applies.
-Taxable unless c. applies Taxable unless c. applies. b.
-Catching other fish, sponges, etc. Withhold unless c. applies.
-Taxable unless c. applies Taxable if vessel is more than 10 net tons and c. does not apply.
-C. Individual considered self-employed.
+Withhold unless c applies.
+Taxable unless c applies.
+Taxable unless c applies. b.
+Catching other fish, sponges, etc. Withhold unless c applies.
+Taxable unless c applies.
+Taxable if vessel is more than 10 net tons and c does not apply. c.
+Individual considered self-employed.
 (See Which fishermen are considered self-employed?)
 Exempt Exempt Exempt d.
 Native American exercising fishing rights.
-Exempt Exempt Exempt
+Exempt Exempt Exempt elements.
+You do not need to actually make a profit to be in a trade or business as long as you have a profit motive.
+You do need, however, to make ongoing efforts to further the interests of your business.

-Husband and wife partners.
-You and your spouse may operate a fishing business together.
-If you and your spouse join together in the conduct of a business and share in the profits and losses, you have created a partnership.
+Husband and wife business.
+If you and your spouse jointly own and operate an unincorporated fishing business and share in the profits and losses, you are partners in a partnership, whether or not you have a formal partnership agreement.
 You and your spouse must report the business income and expenses on Form 1065, U.S. Return of Partnership Income.
-The income should not be reported on a Schedule C. For more information, see Publication 541, Partnerships.
+Do not use Schedule C or C-EZ.
+For more information, see Publication 541, Partnerships.